diku-dk/futhark/docs/language-reference.rst

 name ``t1`` can be used as a shorthand for the type ``t2``.
 Type abbreviations do not create distinct types: the types ``t1`` and ``t2`` are entirely interchangeable.

+If the right-hand side of a type (potentially) contains a function or anonymous sizes, it must de declared "lifted" with ``type^``.

 A type abbreviation can have zero or more parameters.
 A type parameter enclosed with square brackets is a *shape parameter*, and